Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Use one of the platinum testing methods I described above to test whether your platinum bar or coin is real or fake.
 I suggest combining testing methods for more conclusive results.

-For example, you can first test with water.
+For example, you can first test your platinum bar with water or ice.
 Then proceed to do a magnet test and finish with a hydrogen peroxide test.
-You have authentic platinum in your hands if your coin or bar passes all three tests.
+You have an authentic platinum bar in your hands if it passes all three tests.

 How to Tell Silver from Platinum?